freckle/grep-action/README.md

   **NOTE**: This action doesn't really work on non-`pull_request` events.

+- `create-new-check`: If `true`, a new Check is created and the annotations are attached to it.
+Default is `false`, which means to log the annotations normally.

+- `failure-threshold`: If any annotations are created at or above this level, the run will fail.
+See `patterns[].level` for valid values.
+Default is `failure`.

 - `github-token`: override the default `GITHUB_TOKEN`, if desired.

 See [`./action.yml`](./action.yml) for complete details.